thaqibm/thaqibm.github.io/_projects/akka_udp.md

 ---
 layout: page
-title: project 5
+title: Actor discovery on local networks
-description: a project with a background image
+description: Local actor discovery in akka **(typed)** using UDP multicasts
 img: assets/img/udp.png
-importance: 3
+importance: 1
-category: Fun
+category: Work
 ---

 This post describes how to use Scala and Akka to implement simple actor discovery on local networks using UDP multicasts.